mklilley/mklilley.github.io/content/posts/rvu/index.md

     "technology"
 ]
 subtitle="A decentralised peer-reviewed publication platform" description="It's no secret that academic publishing is dysfunctional.
 Much has been written about the problems and potential solutions.
-A friend and I have begun gathering our own thoughts"
+A friend and I have begun gathering our own thoughts on how to \"fix\" academic publishing."
 +++

 It's no secret that academic publishing is dysfunctional.
 Much has been written about the [problems](https://www.theguardian.com/science/2017/jun/27/profitable-business-scientific-publishing-bad-for-science) and potential [solutions](https://f1000research.com/articles/6-1151/v3).